10 Things to Avoid in B2B Cold Calling

 The gatekeeper is much more likely to put you through to the decision-maker if they believe you’re speaking from a position of authority.

 “As soon as the conversation deviates from a script, you’re going to feel lost and you’re not going to know what to say.” - Sam Gibbons, BDE

 When cold calling, stick to key topics you want to cover and the key points you want to get out of the conversation.

 Choose about three or four topics related to the prospect’s business and how your product can help them.
 These points must be value statements, like “What good can your product do?”, “What problems can it solve?”, etc.

-A script can make you sound robotic - remember that you’re talking to a person!
+A cold calling script can make you sound robotic - remember that you’re talking to a person!
 Three soundbites or key facts about your product are all you need to kickstart a natural conversation.

 Speak with energy and pace, and make sure your voice isn’t bland or indifferent.

 Be as chatty and excited as you’d be when meeting up with a good friend - building up rapport with a prospect is critical to cold calling success.